newsuk/AyeSpy/README.md

 Aye Spy will then compare the latest images against the baseline images.

-If there are differences the build fails and a report will be generated, This gives you the opportunity to check the differences are expected.
+If there are differences the build fails and a report will be generated.
+This gives you the opportunity to check the differences are expected.

 If they are expected, update the baseline images